ModJuska123/TechinScriptmasDecember_11/README.md

 # Christmas Tree Light Up

-Program the Christmas tree to light up when you press the light bulb, as shown in the video file.
+Program the Christmas tree to light up when you press the light bulb.
 Use the starter files and JavaScript.

 ⭐ **About**
 This project is for educational purposes only.
 Pull requests are welcome, but priority is given to project authors!
 Thank you for your cooperation!

-Site published at: [Link to the published project]
+Site published at: [Link]  https://modjuska123.github.io/TechinScriptmasDecember_11/

 Design: Christmas Tree Interactive